Sonador

 Sonador is a barrio in the municipality of San Sebastián, Puerto Rico.
 Its population in 2010 was 1,813.

 History

-Sonador was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
-In 1899, the United States Department of War conducted a census of Puerto Rico finding that the combined population of Sonador and Alto Sano barrios was 862.
+Sonador was part of Spanish territories until Puerto Rico was ceded by Spain following the Spanish–American War under the terms of the Treaty of Paris of 1898, becoming an unincorporated territory of the United States.
+In 1899, the United States Department of War conducted a census of Puerto Rico, finding that the combined population of Sonador and Alto Sano barrios was 862.